-We are proud to announce that we are officially Climate Neutral Certified, members of 1% for the Planet and Leaping Bunny Certified!
+We are proud to announce that we are officially Climate Neutral Certified, Leaping Bunny Certified, members of 1% for the Planet and Certified Plastic Negative.

 According to Cruelty Free International, half a million animals are used to test cosmetics each year.
 Makeup isn’t made for animals, so why would we test our ingredients and formulas on them?
 As a brand devoted to making clean products that are safe for you and the planet, it only makes sense we’d extend this same mindset to animals through our Leaping Bunny Certification.
 When you see this logo on our products, you can be sure that we don't conduct or commission animal testing on any of our products... period!
 It also means we don't purchase any ingredients, formulations, or products from any third party companies that conduct or commission animal testing of any kind.
 While we’ve upheld this standard since our launch in 2019, we are so proud to have received our certification in 2021!

 If we’re going to help find real solutions to climate change, we have to make big commitments and even bigger changes, which is why we became an officially Climate Neutral Certified brand at the start of 2021!

 We worked closely with our friends at Climate Neutral to measure Saie’s 2020 carbon footprint.
 We calculated all of the emissions that it takes to make and ship our products to your doorstep, and then we offset all 1,181 tonnes of carbon by investing in these carbon drawdown projects:

 Cookstoves in Uganda